MicrosoftDocs/win32-pr.de-de/desktop-src/Controls/hdn-begindrag.md

 *lParam*
 </dt> <dd>

-Ein Zeiger auf eine [**NMHEADER**](/windows/win32/api/commctrl/ns-commctrl-nmheadera) -Struktur, die Informationen über das Header Element enthält, das gezogen wird.
+Ein Zeiger auf eine [**NMHEADER-Struktur,**](/windows/win32/api/commctrl/ns-commctrl-nmheadera) die Informationen über das header-Element enthält, das gezogen wird.

 </dd> </dl>

 ## <a name="return-value"></a>Rückgabewert

-Um dem Header Steuerelement das automatische Verwalten von Drag & Drop-Vorgängen zu ermöglichen, wird **false** zurückgegeben.
-Wenn der Besitzer des Steuer Elements die Neuanordnung per Drag & Drop manuell ausführt, wird **true** zurückgegeben.
+To allow the header control to automatically manage drag-and-drop operations, return **FALSE**.
+If the owner of the control is manually performing drag-and-drop reordering, return **TRUE**.

-## <a name="remarks"></a>Bemerkungen
+## <a name="remarks"></a>Hinweise

-Ein Header Steuerelement verwendet standardmäßig die automatische Verwaltung der Drag & Drop-Neuanordnung.
-Wenn " **true** " zurückgegeben wird, um die externe (manuelle) Drag & Drop-Verwaltung anzugeben, kann der Besitzer des Steuer Elements benutzerdefinierte Dienste als Teil des Drag & Drop-Prozesses bereitstellen.
+Ein Header-Steuerelement führt standardmäßig die automatische Verwaltung der Drag & Drop-Neuanordnung durch.
+Returning **TRUE** to indicate external (manual) drag-and-drop management allows the owner of the control to provide custom services as part of the drag-and-drop process.

 ## <a name="requirements"></a>Anforderungen